 Army veterans who were not directly engaged in combat may still qualify for disability compensation for PTSD as a result of stress caused by fear of hostile enemy or terrorist activity.
 Army veterans who served in Southwest Asia in the 1991 Gulf War and who have PTSD, fibromyalgia (FM), or symptoms of undiagnosed illnesses may apply for disability compensation even if they can’t directly trace their injuries or illnesses to operations in Desert Storm or Desert Shield.

 Many Army veterans suffer hearing loss as a result of repeated exposure to weapons, aircraft, vehicles, and loud industrial activities, thereby entitling them to disability compensation.
-Army veterans disabled by VA health care also may be entitled to receive disability compensation.
+As a Veteran’s disability attorney can further explain, many Army veterans disabled by VA health care also may be entitled to receive disability compensation.

 Even if your claim for benefits was denied before, you may now qualify for disability compensation with the VA’s expansion of eligibility.
-The Army veterans’ disability lawyers at our firm are skilled at helping former servicemembers establish their eligibility for benefits and can help you get the compensation you’re entitled to receive.
+An Army Veterans’ disability lawyer at our firm are skilled at helping former servicemembers establish their eligibility for benefits and can help you get the compensation you’re entitled to receive.

 To schedule a consultation, call our firm today or send us an email.